bobuss/GoodOldBits/README.md

 ## TODO
-- select format
-- seek for formats that support it
+- fixed width for player
+- work on onTrackEnd functions
+- more visible queue icon, maybe with visible info from the player
+- work on multi-tracks songs
+- save volume level
+- move song within the queue
 - more formats
-- bug on playlist with routing
-- revisit volume widget closing behavior